The Zarathushti Escape to safety in Bharat (India).

 Few are aware that the 100,000 Zarathushti souls remaining are the descendants of one of the greatest and longest lasting empires known to mankind; an empire that extended from what is today western Pakistan to Eastern Turkey and included all CIS nations.

-Once, a nation of teeming millions who referred to their land as "IRAN(IR= heavenly land; and AN= breath) which literally means, in Avestic, the land whose air itself would make one spiritually pure.
+Once, a nation of teeming millions who referred to their land as "IRAN" (IR= heavenly land; and AN= breath) which literally means, in Avestic, the land whose air itself would make one spiritually pure.
 A nation aligned to a philosophy of Truth, Justice and Equality of all mankind.

 A nation that prized the characteristics of courtesy, humility, courage, gentleness, purity, compassion, protection of the weak, liberality, selflessness, and receptiveness to knowledge; and addressed such individuals as "Arya".
 This term of Avestic-Vedic origin; is derived from Ar= active-energetic and Yan/Yana = divinity.